tildeleb/heapsort/README.md

 Approach
 --------
-My approach to the assignment was to proceed in 5 phases.
+My approach to the assignment was to proceed in 6 phases.

 First, I refreshed my memory of Heapsort by looking on the web and in Knuth Volume 3.
 It's basically a two phase sort the first part being the setup of a heap, a complete binary tree with an associated invariant that orders the nodes.
 The second part of the algorithm is a selection sort where the highest value (at the root) is moved from the end of a vector and the heap is rebuilt again, with the length being 1 less, to satisfy the the invariant.

 Second, I looked at a number of implementations and they were all about the same.
 Of course some were clearer and better written than others.
 I coded a simple version in Go to get a feel for the algorithm.

+Third, I had to decide what language to use in addition to Go.
+I have done a large amount of C coding and I did not want to code the second version in C. I like Javascript and it's a relevant language for this job, but I knew there would be issues with I/O. I took a chance and decided to use Javascript.
+In end I was able to read from a local filesystem and sort but realized that the API I was using was dead.
+So with much regret I coded the second version in C.

-Third, there were some decisions to make about the algorithm.
-It had to use location 0 of a slice and many of the examples start at location 1.
+Fourth, there were two basic decisions to make about how to code the algorithm.

+a.
+My version had to use location 0 of a slice and many of the examples start indcies at location 1.
 That's an easy adjustment.

+b.
 Another decision to make was to use the Go sort package interface called Interface.
 Go's libraries have a public interface for sort algorithms called, creatively enough, "Interface".
-This interface only has 3 functions defined:
+This interface only has 3 functions defined.

 		type Interface interface {
 			Len() int
 			Less(i, j int) bool
 			Swap(i, j int)
 		}

+This is much harder decision.
+Using the interface limits the way you can access the data and forces data access to go "through" a function call.
 I decided to support the interface.
 It caused me to have to change my algorithm a bit because I used copy operations to move nodes in the heap and the interface only has a swap operation.
-With some regret I changed my version of Heapsort to use swaps instead of copies.
+With some regrets, I changed my version of Heapsort to use swaps instead of copies.

-Forth, I code the 2 versions of Heapsort.
+Fifth, I coded the 2 (became 3) versions of Heapsort.

-Finally I saved time at the end of the project to explore performance optimizations but all that time was used up coding the C version.
+Finally while I saved time (most of a day) at the end of the project to explore coding performance optimizations all that time was used up coding the C version.
+I was however able to analyze the performance of Go version and to a lesser degree the C version too.

 Building the Project
 --------------------